chinapedia/wikipedia.abstract.en/Page/Moscow.md

 Moscow cable car

-Moscow_Cableway.ogg on 26 November 2018, Moscow Mayor Sergey Sobyanin took part in the ceremony to open the cable car above the Moskva River.
+on 26 November 2018, Moscow Mayor Sergey Sobyanin took part in the ceremony to open the cable car above the Moskva River.
 The cable car will connect the Luzhniki sports complex with Sparrow Hills and Kosygin Street.

 The journey from the well-known viewpoint on Vorobyovy Gory to Luzhniki Stadium will last for five minutes instead of 20 minutes that one would have to spend on the same journey by car.
 The cable car will work every day from 11 a.m. till 11 p.m.